 If you're covered by an award, you can find minimum pay rates using PayCheck Plus .
 You can also use our Pay guides for more detailed information on pay rates, allowances and common penalty rates.

 Some industries and jobs aren't covered by PayCheck Plus.
 You can find pay rates for these on the pages below:

-If you're covered by a registered agreement, check the agreement for rates.
+If you're covered by an enterprise agreement or other registered agreement, check the agreement for rates.

 If you’re not sure what award applies to you, go to the Awards page.

 Different pay rates apply to junior employees (usually under the age of 21).
 This is based on their age and the industry or job they work in.

 To find out what pay rates apply to junior employees, go to Junior pay rates.